AEGEE/MyAEGEE/discounts/DISCOUNTS_TEST_COVERAGE_PLAN.md

 ### Frontend Coverage State

-- no dedicated frontend test harness currently exists in `frontend/package.json`.
+- the frontend package now has a Jest-based component test harness for discounts and regression flows.
-- discounts UI flows therefore have no component-level regression coverage.
+- discounts UI flows now have component-level regression coverage, with follow-up gaps tracked separately where behavior remains untested.

 ## 5. Mocking And Fixture Gaps